-This pandemic made me realize life’s too short for pretending.
+The pandemic taught us that life’s too short for pretending.
 Here are the powerful life lessons I learned in lockdown.

 Mohandessin, a Cairo suburb jammed with concrete skyscrapers and chain coffee shops.
 I just cashed my first paycheck from my new job and I’m browsing a small boutique with designer perfumes and rainbows of OPI bottles.

 I choose the least offensive one – a neutral, sheer color that will be perfect for my new office, where the women dress in designer blouses and take vacations in Thailand.

 Except I’m trying to fit into a world I don’t belong in.